mobify/workshop--adaptivejs-components/README.md

 ## Installing Stencil Components

-Open up your Terminal and change to the project directory that we've pre-generated for you.
+Open up your Terminal and navigate to the project directory that we've pre-generated for you.

 ```
 cd my-project